-I have always been interested about how people’s spirituality influences how they cope with adversities.
-I previously did a research which explored the role of adversity quotient (AQ) and spiritual quotient (SQ) in improving well-being.
+I’ve always been interested in how people’s spirituality influences how they cope with adversities.
+I previously did research which explored the role of adversity quotient (AQ) and spiritual quotient (SQ) in improving well-being.

 In particular, I was drawn into studying adversity quotient because well-being and resilience are important in preventing the onset of mental health problems as well as potentially lessening the severity of existing mental health problems.

 AQ strikes me as a very interesting concept – Some people are seemed to be born with the ability to overcome setbacks with relative ease.
 It’s a trait that experts refer to as resilience.

 While there are some people who seem to least understand and accept when a sudden problem arises.
 Instead of dealing with it, they hardly find solutions and tend to give up without realising their potential.

 The term adversity quotient is coined by Paul Stoltz in 1997 in his pioneering book Adversity Quotient: Turning Obstacles Into Opportunities.
 AQ is a score that measures the ability of a person to deal with adversities in his life.
 Hence, it is commonly known as the science of resilience.

 To quantify AQ, Stoltz developed an assessment method called the Adversity Response Profile (ARP).
 Stoltz characterised AQ as being about how you respond to life, especially the tough stuff.
 It is a measure of how you respond and deal with everything, from everyday hassles to the big adversities that life can spring on you.

 It is also an established science, theory, and approach for becoming measurably more resilient.
 The more resilient you are, the more effectively and constructively you respond to life’s difficulties – and the more fulfilling life becomes.

 When it comes to dealing with everyday challenges, or even a catastrophic one, I think AQ is a more powerful coping mechanism than IQ.